Skip to content

 Plugins

-mise uses asdf's plugin ecosystem under the hood.
+mise can use asdf's plugin ecosystem under the hood.
 These plugins contain shell scripts like bin/install (for installing) and bin/list-all (for listing all of the available versions).

 Plugin Authors